-When to submit a claim
+Understanding how to submit a claim

 In most cases, when you go to a network provider, you will not need to submit a claim for your care.
 However, there are a few occasions where submitting a claim on your own may be required, in order for you or the provider to receive reimbursement.
-Some examples include:*
+Some examples include:1

-- Dependent care: If you have an FSA account that covers reimbursement for childcare or elder care, a claim must be submitted for that reimbursement.
+- Dependent care.
+If you have an FSA account that covers reimbursement for childcare or elder care, a claim must be submitted for that reimbursement.

-- Upfront billing: You may need to submit your own medical claim if you go to a provider who collects payment up front rather than billing the insurance company.
+- Upfront billing.
+You may need to submit your own medical claim if you go to a provider who collects payment up front rather than billing the insurance company.

-Submit a claim by mail
+2. Submit your claim by mail

-Whether you submit a digital or hard copy form, here are some tips and tricks on how to make the claims process easy and efficient.
+Here are some tips and tricks on how to make the claims process easy and efficient.

 - Be sure to complete all of the applicable fields on the form.
 Ask your provider for the Provider Information or have them fill it out for you.